wp-plugins/share-this/README.txt

 1. Screenshot of the ShareThis widget when a user clicks on it.
 2. Screenshot of the Social Analytics Dashboard
 3. Screenshot of the ShareThis widget above content.
-4. Screenshot of the ShareNow widget.
-5. Example of the Hovering Bar.
+4. Example of the Hovering Bar.